lupuuss/Mokkery/README.md

 ### Setup

-To apply the Gradle plugin to your Kotlin project, add the following code to your `build.gradle` file:
+Apply Gradle plugin to your kotlin project:

 ```kotlin
 plugins {